aglees/concourse/README.md

 # concourse
 Concourse Tutorial

-Update for trigger, and another.
+Update for trigger, and another, and another.